Lily Elise: Current career

 In 2021, Elise performed background vocals in Olivia Rodrigo's Vevo Lift performance for "Favorite Crime".

 In 2024, Elise provided background vocals for Chappell Roan's single "Good Luck, Babe" and sang backing vocals for Gwen Stefani's televised performance of "Bouquet" on The Tonight Show Starring Jimmy Fallon.
 On October 25, 2024, JC Chasez released Playing with Fire, a musical concept album produced alongside Jimmy Harry based on Mary Shelley's novel Frankenstein with Elise as Elizabeth.

 "Sweeter (When You're Dancing)," performed by Elise, was released on December 20, 2024.
 The song is featured on the soundtrack for the Pixar mini-series Dream Productions, streaming on Disney+.

+Episode 6 of Win or Lose (miniseries) (Mixed Messages) won 2025 Annie Award for Music TV/Media The song "Paradise featuring Lils" is featured in that episode.

-In 2025, she contributed background vocals to Chappell Roan's singles "The Giver" and "The Subway".
+She contributes background vocals to Chappell Roan's singles "The Giver" and "The Subway".

+Elise performs background vocals with Olivia Rodrigo in 2026 on Saturday Night Live and Jimmy Kimmel.

 She can also be heard on a number of advertising commercials played on network and streaming TV like "Kaleidoscope Bliss," which is featured in a commercial for the Lincoln Navigator.

 Her band Mantragold formerly known as Blesd, releases original music available on Spotify.

+Touring and live performance

+Elise has performed as a touring backing vocalist for several major recording artists, appearing in live concerts and tours across North America and Europe.

+Don Henley Cass County Tour

+She has toured with Don Henley, performing as part of his live backing vocal ensemble on multiple tours, including performances at major venues such as the Minnesota State Fair and Hyde Park concerts.
+She was part of a group of featured backing singers providing vocal harmonies during Henley’s solo performances and Eagles material.

+Elise has also performed live as a backing vocalist with Joe Walsh during Eagles-related touring configurations, contributing background harmonies during live performances of classic Eagles material.

+In addition, she has appeared as a backing vocalist for Gwen Stefani, contributing live background vocals during televised and performances supporting Stefani’s solo material.

+VetsAid

+Elise performed as a backing vocalist as part of the house band for Joe Walsh’s VetsAid concerts beginning with the 2018 benefit concert in Tacoma, Washington, which featured performances by Joe Walsh, Don Henley, James Taylor, Chris Stapleton, and Haim.

+She provided live backing vocals alongside the event’s touring ensemble during performances supporting James Taylor and other headlining artists.